Red Drum

 The southern region had no commercial landings; Florida commercial harvest has been prohibited since January 1988.
 South Carolina and Georgia designated red drum as a gamefish, banning commercial harvest and sale since 1987 and 2013, respectively.

-Recreational landings in 2022 were estimated to be 3.3 million pounds in the southern region, similar to 2021 estimates which were 3.4 million pounds.
-Florida, followed by Georgia, had the majority of recreational landings in 2022.
-The number of fish harvested in the recreational fishery in 2022 was 1.23 million fish, which was a slight increase from 2021 (1.18 million fish).
-The number of fish released in the southern region was 7.3 million fish, which was a slight decrease from 2021 when 7.4 million fish were released.
+Recreational landings in 2023 were estimated to be 3.0 million pounds in the southern region, a 7% decline from 2022.
+Florida, followed by Georgia, had the majority of recreational landings in 2023.
+The number of fish harvested in the recreational fishery in 2023 was 1.0 million fish, which was a slight decline from 2022 (1.2 million fish).
+The number of fish released in the southern region was 8.5 million fish, which was an increase from 2022 when 7.3 million fish were released.

 Stock Status